Novation Digital Music Systems: Novation in the 2000s

 V-Station and B-Station (2003).
-These software products, still available as of January 2017, provide virtual emulations of the K-Station and Bass Station respectively.
-Both are available for Macintosh and Windows platforms, in both VST and AU formats.
+These software products, no longer available as of 2022, provided virtual emulations of the K-Station and Bass Station respectively.
+Both were available for Macintosh and Windows platforms, in both VST and AU formats.

 X-Station (2004) was designed to create a complete music-making environment by adding a computer/sequencer, microphone and monitoring.
 Supernova class 8-voice ASM-based synth engine, template-based ReMOTE style MIDI control and a 2-in, 2-out stereo audio interface and multi effects engine plus semi-weighted aftertouch keyboard.

 ReMOTE Zero SL (2006) was an addition to Novation's MIDI and USB controller range – most of which feature keyboards – with no (zero) keys.
 What the Remote Zero SL did offer was an enormous selection of knobs, buttons, sliders and trigger pads that could all be freely assigned to virtually any hardware device or application that supports MIDI.
 At the heart of the Remote SL range was Automap, which detects the sequencer in use and the software plugin instruments used in the project.
 It then intelligently and logically maps the software's controls to the controller's host of rotary controls, slider and push buttons.

 Nio 2|4 (2007) was a multi-platform compact 2-in, 4-out USB audio interface aimed at musicians in general and guitarists in particular, bundled with a specially selected complement of 20 software effects in the Nio FX Rack application, controlled from the unit's front panel, which resembled a guitar effects pedal.

-XioSynth (2007) was a keyboard synthesiser with USB audio interface and template-based MIDI controller, available in 25- or 49-key versions.
+XioSynth (2006) was a keyboard synthesiser with USB audio interface and template-based MIDI controller, available in 25- or 49-key versions.
 Like the X-Station, it featured Novation's X/Y touchpad (the 'X-Pad') and included a synth engine based on that in the X-Station with the addition of filter overdrive and the X-Gator patch programmer, which can be configured to gate each patch to create 16-32-step rhythmic patterns synchronised to MIDI clock.